Zirkonium88/AWS/README.md

 ## AWS IoT

-* This [AWS IoT example](Iot/README.MD) shows how to publish random data to an AWS IoT topic.
-The example can be extende to recieve data as well.
+* This [AWS IoT example](https://github.com/Zirkonium88/AWS/tree/master/IoT) shows how to publish random data to an AWS IoT topic.
+The example can be extended to recieve data as well.
 The script can run on an Raspberry Pi but also on your local machine.

 ## Cloudformation templates